tc39/proposal-pattern-matching/README.md

 existing [Destructuring Binding
 Patterns](https://tc39.github.io/ecma262/#sec-destructuring-binding-patterns).

-There's many proposals potentially related to this one, and other proposals might mention interaction with this.
+There are many proposals potentially related to this one, and other proposals might mention interaction with this.
 This file includes casual, example-based discussion of the proposal, and there's also a document [describing the core semantics in more formal language](CORE.md), which will be iterated over into